astaniano/hat/platforms/webSecAcademy/server_side_topics/auth_vuln/docs/full.md

 - try to register a new user with the username that is already taken
 - check response codes in user login
 - error messages in user login:
-  - response length: even by 1 character (when ther's a typo err)
+  - response length: even by 1 character (when there's a typo err)
 - check response time: send as long password as possible and if the username is correct the response time may be longer than usual
 - via account lock:
   - Sometimes an application may respond invalid username or password but in case we hit the username that exists more than let's say 3 times the response will be different.
 E.g.: You have made too many incorrect login attempts

 ### Brute-forcing usernames
+- Can you access private user profiles without loggin in as those users?
+- Profile name may sometimes be the same as the login username
+- Check HTTP responses to see if any email addresses are disclosed in http responses

 Usernames are especially easy to guess if they conform to a recognizable pattern, such as an email address.
 For example, it is very common to see business logins in the format firstname.lastname@somecompany.com.
 However, even if there is no obvious pattern, sometimes even high-privileged accounts are created using predictable usernames, such as admin or administrator.

 During auditing, check whether the website discloses potential usernames publicly.
 For example, are you able to access user profiles without logging in?
 Even if the actual content of the profiles is hidden, the name used in the profile is sometimes the same as the login username.
 You should also check HTTP responses to see if any email addresses are disclosed.
 Occasionally, responses contain email addresses of high-privileged users, such as administrators or IT support.